 Yes.
 Nicor Gas customers are allowed to choose another company (also known as an “alternative retail gas supplier,” or “ARGS”) to supply them with natural gas.
-This program is called “Customer Select.”
-Alternative suppliers sell their offers in a number of ways: door-to-door, over the phone and through the mail—but also at community events and churches.
+Alternative suppliers sell their offers door-to-door, over the phone and through the mail—but also at community events and churches.
 CUB gets a lot of reports about misleading marketing and bad deals.
 Such problems led Illinois to pass the HEAT Act, one of the nation’s toughest consumer-protection laws.

 How Does Competition Work?

 Traditionally, Nicor buys gas on the market and uses the pipelines to deliver that gas to your home.
 But you can choose another company to supply you with gas.
 If you choose another supplier, you still get a bill from Nicor—because the utility delivers the gas to you—and you still call the utility if your heat goes out.
 But a different company and its price will be listed on the “supply” section of your bill.
 (See the other side of this guide.)

 Remember, Nicor’s supply price is often the lowest option.
 It is illegal for Nicor to make a profit off of what it charges you for supply.
 Alternative suppliers, on the other hand, can charge whatever they want.

 Because of numerous problems in the market, Illinois passed the Home Energy Affordability and Transparency (HEAT) Act of 2019.
 Among other things, the new law:

 - Stops suppliers from automatically renewing a contract from a fixed rate to a variable rate (a rate that changes monthly) and then increasing the price.